JunoNgx/crisp-game-lib-tutorial/README.md

 }
 ```
 ----
 **SWE practice**: Do be very mindful of indentations.
-Incorrect indentations make the codes hard to read, on top of diff complications in version control.
+Incorrect indentations make the codes hard to read, on top of causing complications in diffs in version control.
 This template and tutorial are set to indentation of 4 whitespaces. **Further reading**: [Indentation Style](https://en.wikipedia.org/wiki/Indentation_style).

 ----